Eilat virus: Anopheles coustani's aid in natural maintenance

-The Eilat virus was first isolated from the specified species Anopheles coustani (mosquito species) located at the Negrev desert.
+Eilat virus was first isolated from the specified species Anopheles coustani (mosquito species) located at the Negev desert.
 Though this virus was identified and labeled in the late 1980s, research began on it starting in the early 2000s.
 Since this mosquito species was the prime victim of the EILV it is thought to be the top factor in naturally maintaining the virus.
 Anopheles coustani may in fact be the only mosquito species which is a natural conservative for the EILV.
-This would make the EILV be the second alphavirus which is able to employ a Anopheles species as a natural vector.
+This would make the EILV be the second alphavirus which is able to employ an Anopheles species as a natural vector.
 This mosquito species is also a secondary vector for the malaria virus and is located in regions of the Middle East and Africa.